cspoojary/Learn_Python/Python_kannada/22_File_Handling.md

 | FileNotFoundError   | Trying to read a missing file       |
 | PermissionError     | Access denied                       |
 | IsADirectoryError   | Trying to open a folder as a file   |

+## 🏠 Homework
+1. Create a File and Write

+Ask user for 3 friend names.
+Write them into friends.txt, one per line.
+Append Marks

+Ask for student name and marks.
+Append the info to marks.txt in this format: Ravi - 85 Read and Count Lines

+Read any file and count how many lines it has.
+Example: How many students are listed?
+Search From File

+Write a program that searches for a name in friends.txt If found, print "Found!" else "Not Found!"